 I have cycled sections of the trail from Myra Canyon through to Chute Lake, Penticton, Okanagan Falls and into the Oliver area.
 It was all fabulous!

-Note: There aren’t a lot of resources related to the KVR but if your serious about biking a good stretch of it this book Cycling the Kettle Valley Railway by Dan Langford and Sandra Langford will be useful.
+Note: There aren’t a lot of resources related to the KVR but if your serious about biking a good stretch of it this bookCycling the Kettle Valley Railwayby Dan Langford and Sandra Langford will be useful.

-My suggestions if you want to bike the Kettle Valley Railway
+Suggestions if you want to bike the Kettle Valley Railway

 Plan on a stay of a few days in the Penticton or Naramata area.
-There are lots of campsites, B&B’s and small inns to choose from.
+There are lots of campsites, B&B’s, and small inns to choose from.

-Renting bikes to cycle the KVR
+Renting bikes to cycle the Kettle Valley Railway

-Either bring your own bike or rent bikes from either Okanagan Bike Rentals or the Freedom Bike Shop in Penticton.
 In Penticton you can also rent ebikes at Pedego Bikes Penticton.
-You can also rent from Myra Canyon Bike Rentals out of Kelowna.
+Another option is to rent from Myra Canyon Bike Rentals out of Kelowna.

 Grab a map from a tourist information office and head off.
 It’s an easy cycle from Penticton down along the canal, along the west side of Skaha Lake and into Okanagan Falls where you can grab an ice cream cone at Tickleberries.